-The Company's ownership of the Mercedes Mine and Corani Property is held indirectly through other companies in various jurisdictions as described under "Summary Description of Business" above.
+The Company's ownership of the Mercedes Mine and Corani Property is held indirectly through subsidiary companies in various jurisdictions as described under "Intercorporate Relationships", above.
 Taxation authorities in those jurisdictions may challenge historic tax filings and reassess higher tax liabilities and imposes fines or penalties as part of reassessments.